Pathological liars. Serial Killers. Psychopaths.

-Maybe there is someone in your life who you are thinking shows psychopathic tendencies.
+Maybe there is someone in your life who you are thinking shows psychopathic tendencies or pathological lying.
 If so, this last study with MJTC criminal youth is crucial for you.

 When dealing with psychopaths, punishments do not work.

-Trying to give consequences, punish or shame for behavior will only make them worse–remember, their brain doesn’t respond to punishment and fear in the same way as ours.
+Trying to give consequences, punish, or shame for behavior will only make them worse.
+Remember, their brain doesn’t respond to punishment and fear in the same way as ours.
 Positive reinforcement is the kindest and most effective thing you can do.
-Most importantly, I think this is a better way to interact in general.
-Always look for good behavior to reward instead of bad behavior to punish.
+Most importantly, this is a better way to interact in general.
+Always look for good behavior to reward instead of looking for bad behavior to punish.

 Always reward the good, and you will see more of it.